atsaloli/cicd/gitlab-ci/01-setting-up-ci/91-set-up-prod-and-stg-web-sites.md

 ## Set up /etc/hosts record

-Add "stage.example.com" and "prod.example.com" to the localhost record in /etc/hosts -- we'll be able to test from the server itself.
+Add "stage.example.com" and "prod.example.com" to the localhost record in /etc/hosts -- so we can test the vhosts from the server itself.

 Example: